zhaohanxiong/2022_PostDoc_Hiring_Challenge/README.md

 - There are 3 tasks + 1 optional task

 ### Data Analysis Demonstration:
-- A graph is provided in the image below with given edge weights
+- A mock graph is provided in the image below with given edge weights
 - The figure on the left highlights the graph's minimum spanning tree (MST) with the root node [Task 1-2]
 - The figure on the right highlights major branches in the MST [Task 3]
 ![image](https://user-images.githubusercontent.com/29684281/202913406-fa14c937-176d-482e-804e-a2efb5184218.png)